Title-chasing Verstappen pips Leclerc to Japanese GP pole

 Issued on: Modified:

-The Red Bull driver topped the timesheets in qualifying with a time of 1min 29.304, just 0.010 secs ahead of Ferrari's Charles Leclerc, his nearest championship rival.
+The Red Bull driver topped the timesheets in qualifying with a time of 1min 29.304sec, just 0.010sec ahead of Ferrari's Charles Leclerc, his nearest championship rival.
 Carlos Sainz was third in the other Ferrari.

-Verstappen then faced a nervous wait after stewards said they would investigate an on-track incident involving the Dutchman and McLaren's Lando Norris.
+Verstappen then faced a nervous wait after stewards said they would investigate a scary on-track incident involving the Dutchman and McLaren's Lando Norris.
 Verstappen was given a reprimand but will remain in pole.

 He can clinch the title on Sunday if he wins the race with the fastest lap, no matter what his rivals do.